herunkang2018/NDSS_Paper_Spider/README.md

 ```
 ABS_PATH = E:\\NDSS2017 #set what you like
 ```
-It will automaticlly create child folders:
+It will automaticlly create child folders of ABS_PATH:
-ABS_PATH:
 - pdfs
 - slides
 - videos